-At December 31, 2018 and 2017 the unrealized losses on 84 and 55 investment securities available for sale, respectively, were caused by market conditions.
+At December 31, 2019 and 2018, the unrealized losses on 56 and 84 investment debt securities available for sale, respectively, were caused by market conditions.
 It is expected that the securities would not be settled at a price less than the par value of the investments.
 Because the decline in fair value is attributable to changes in market conditions and not credit quality, and because the Company has the ability and intent to hold these investments until a market price recovery or maturity, these investments are not considered other-than-temporarily impaired.